shilledar/DTAssignment/README.md

 Chicken and Duck extends the features of Bird
 Rooster uses association of Bird instead of inheritance Parrot implementation: sings the same with the animal it stays and maintainable with other animals too.
+Model swimming animals and animals that change behaviour over time.

 Junit Test Case (AnimalTest.java) Test Results: